johnmartinsson/adaptive-change-point-detection/README.md

 This will use the scaper source data files, and generate train_soundscapes and test_soundscapes.
 The soundscapes directories will contain (*.wav, *.txt) file pairs, where the timings of the foreground event is annotated in the *.txt files.
 Please see the source code for further details on the soundscape generation process.

+## Extract the embeddings

+Setup the BirdNET-Analyzer v2.4 (https://github.com/kahst/BirdNET-Analyzer).

+    python embeddings.py --i ./scaper_source_files/BV/AMRE/train_soundscapes/ --o ./scaper_source_files/BV/AMRE/train_soundscapes/ --threads 8 --batchsize 16 --overlap 0

+This will generate the embeddings and store them in the same directory.
+Embeddings are for 3 second segments with the specified overlap.

 ## Background

 0. Define 10 interesting scenes.